roshansingh1236/tasksmate/README.md

 - **TasksMate Pro**: Unlimited tasks, projects, and team members

 **Q: Can I import tasks from other apps?**
-A: Currently, TaskMate doesn't support direct imports, but you can copy-paste task data.
+A: Currently, tasksmate doesn't support direct imports, but you can copy-paste task data.
 Bulk import via Excel/CSV is planned for future updates.

 **Q: How does the AI assistant work?**
 A: The AI assistant (Pro feature) uses natural language processing to help you: